laya-am/charity-coding-workshop/README.md

 ## Overview

-This page was created with the purpose of presenting the information required for the event Xmas Women Code.
+This page was created with the purpose of presenting the information required for the workshop Charity & Code for FLINTA community.

 [Charity Coding for FLINTA](https://charity-coding.vercel.app/)